mvaganov/CmdLineAsteroids/notes.md

 My code will not strictly adhere to the Liskov Substitution Princicple:
 I want to take advantage of good polymorphism, but strict adherence to Liskov Substitution creates inefficient code full of type verification.
 	Careless implementation can also create security vulnerabilities, because it can allow new code to execute in an old system.
-	The `sealed` keyword exists to prevent much of this security vulnerability.
+	The `sealed` keyword exists to prevent much of this kind of security vulnerability.
-One easy approach to maintain this principle is to avoid inheritance entirely, and create classes that extend functionality with lambda expressions and extra meta-data.
+One approach to maintain this principle is to avoid inheritance entirely, and create classes that extend functionality with lambda expressions and extra meta-data.
-	I will be doing this myself, but to a limited degree, as you'll see with `MobileObject`.
+	I will be doing this myself with `MobileObject`.
 	Duck Typing, which is an object design pattern that Python, JavaScript, and Lua use, is an extreme of this design.
-		In those scripting languages, most complex objects are the same type, each being essentially a dictionary of variables and functions.
-		In practice, this is a mess for code efficiency and compile-time error checking.
-This is also bad for performance.
-	Unity, another C# game development environment, uses a Decorator pattern, which enables all GameObjects to substitute for each other, while having differentiated component elements.
-		This often requires type verification at runtime when specialized functionality is needed by code, but not always.
-That's worth discussion in another video about Unity specifically.

 ### scene
 highlight 'I Interface Segregation'

 ### voice
-My code will break the Interface Segregation Principle:
+My code will bend the Interface Segregation Principle:
-I will be making interfaces, becase doing so is good practice for Object Oriented Programming.
-However, I'm not going to make fine-grained Interface separations.
+I'm not going to make fine-grained Interface separations.
 I won't need them in practice, and writing them will the increase complexity of this tutorial for little gain.
 For example, it is possible that not all GameObjects will need a position.
 But I don't want an additional IHasPosition interface.
-	If you want to make the code adhere to Interface Segregation, you are welcome to implement the extra interfaces yourself.

 ### scene
 highlight 'D Dependency Inversion'

 ### voice
-My code already uses Singletons, which is a gross violation of the Dependency Inversion Principle.
+My code already uses several kind of Singletons, which is a gross violation of the Dependency Inversion Principle.
 	To be clear, I hate the fact that my code relies on singletons.
-Singletons make a brittle design, and it limit future functionality.
+They are like global variables, create hidden dependencies that are difficult to extract or reason about, and difficult to share across projects.
+If multi-threading gets involved, Singletons can create nightmarish bugs.
+In short, singletons make a brittle design, limiting future functionality.
-		For example, I have a `Time` singleton, and if I want to add a localized-time-travel, like a region of space that makes physics work backwards, that would require multiple Time objects, which is impossible to do with a Singleton for time.
+		For example, I have a `Time` singleton, and if I want to add a localized-time-travel, like a region of space that makes physics work backwards, that would require multiple local Time objects.
 	I did write every singleton class to be able to substitute it's the static instance for another one, to help enable prototyping some interesting designs later.
 		If I was serious about those specialized designs, I would not use singletons.
-		Singletons, like global variables, create hidden dependencies that are difficult to extract reason about, and share across projects.
-When multi-threading gets involved, these kinds of bugs can become unsolvable nightmares.
 To be clear, I wrote singletons because I accept them as well understood utilities, as extensions of the programming environment more than program features, and I expect to enforce single-threading for all game logic.
 I explicitly accept the design cost of Singletons, as many other game engines do (like Unity).